jrwroberts1976/cloud-platform/docs/Architecture.md

 ## Overview

-This project demonstrates the design, deployment, and operation of a hybrid cloud platform using Infrastructure as Code, automation, monitoring, and security best practices.
+This project demonstrates the design and deployment of a hybrid cloud platform using Infrastructure as Code, automation, monitoring, and security best practices.

-## Objectives

-* Provision AWS infrastructure using Terraform.
-* Configure systems using Ansible.
-* Deploy containerised applications using Docker.
-* Implement monitoring and observability.
-* Secure services using modern authentication and threat detection.
-* Maintain hybrid connectivity between cloud services and on-premises infrastructure.
+The platform combines local Raspberry Pi infrastructure with AWS cloud services.

+---

-## Target Architecture
+## Current Architecture

+The current environment consists of:

+### Local Infrastructure

-Home Raspberry Pi 4
+Raspberry Pi 4

-* BirdNET-Go
-* Local microphone access
+Responsibilities:
+- Terraform workstation
+- AWS CLI management
+- Git development environment
+- Future Ansible controller
+- BirdNET-Go remains local due to microphone hardware requirements

+### Cloud Platform (AWS)

+Planned deployment:

+- AWS VPC
+- Public and private networking
+- EC2 compute
+- Docker services
+- Monitoring platform

+---

+## Infrastructure as Code

+Terraform is used to manage AWS infrastructure.

+Repository structure:

+terraform/

+- environments/
+  - dev
+  - test
+  - prod

+- modules/
+  - networking
+  - ec2
+  - iam
+  - monitoring
+  - security-groups

+Reusable Terraform modules allow environments to share common infrastructure patterns.

+---

+## Deployment Workflow

+Local development machine

 ↓

-Secure VPN Connectivity
+GitHub repository

 ↓

-AWS Cloud Platform

-* VPC
-* EC2
-* Security Groups
-* Docker Services
+Terraform

 ↓

-Monitoring & Observability

-* Grafana
-* Prometheus
-* Loki
-* Promtail
+AWS Infrastructure

 ↓

-Identity & Security

-* Authelia
-* CrowdSec
-* TLS Certificates
+Cloud Services

+---

+## Design Principles

+- Infrastructure should be reproducible.
+- Infrastructure changes should be version controlled.
+- Cloud resources should be deployed using code.
+- Security should be built into the platform.
+- Monitoring should be included from the beginning.